ddutjnrevenge-universe/DE_assignments/040724/README.md

 "Execution Time: 0.703 ms"
 ```
 ## Table Variable
-- a local variable that stores data temporarily
-- store small amounts of data
+- a local variable that stores data temporarily - store small amounts of data
 - scoped to the batch, stored procedure, or function
 - Performance: generally faster for small datasets due to less logging and no statistics, BUT less efficient for large datasets

-- Table Variable are a specific construction from MS-SQLServer that creates a temporary table inside a procedure, prefixed by @.
+*Table Variable are a specific construction from MS-SQLServer that creates a temporary table inside a procedure, prefixed by @.*
 ```sql
 DECLARE @TableVar TABLE (
     customer_id INT,